greensheepblog/greensheepblog.github.io/_posts/2025-09-13-sp-academic-in-peril-1.md

 “I’m your niece?” she said, squinting at him.
 “Remember?”

-<br>Starfellow squinted back at her.
+Starfellow squinted back at her.
 Did he have a niece?
 That certainly does seem like the kind of stunt one of his sisters would come up with.
 He vaguely recollected sending childish birthday cards a few times, but the woman in front of him seemed closer to seventeen or eighteen.
 That wouldn’t do.
 Starfellow had a minor aversion to young people.
 As he mused to me often, “why bother with those whose minds are not fully formed?”

 “Here,” said the woman, clearly sensing Starfellow very much did not remember her, and placed a crinkled envelope into Starfellow’s hand.
 “It’s from grandma,” she explained, crossing over the threshold.
 Then, making eye contact with me, perhaps with the assumption I was some sort of house staff, “I’m hungry,” she declared.
 Not wanting to disappoint, I began, in a daze, to make a sandwich.

 Meanwhile, Starfellow turned the letter around in his hands, somewhat shell-shocked.
 The letter was unmistakably in his mother’s handwriting, and when opened, went something like this:

-<br>“My dear son,
+<br>“My dear son
 (Starfellow questioned if his mother even remembered his given name)

-<br>“Here is your niece, Raymonda.
+<br>Here is your niece, Raymonda.
 Her mother (your sister Arianna) was getting tired of her so she went to live with me.
 However, she was a terrible nuisance in the garden, so it has been decided she will now live with you as an apprentice.
 Good luck.

 <br>More importantly, I have my eye on a new plant for the garden.
 It is very rare, but I believe it tends to pop up in your area.
 It’s called a scriggly shrubbery.
 As you can imagine, it's like a normal fern, but a tad scrigglier.
 Looks something like this: